CLARIAH/grlc/paper.md

 `grlc` has been used in a number of scientific publications [@Merono_ISWC2016,@Merono_ISWC2017,@Merono_ESWC2017,@Merono_ISWC2019] and PhD thesis [@Singh2019].

 Other comparable approaches exist, which allow users to access Linked Open Data without requiring to know SPARQL; for example [OpenPHACTS](https://github.com/openphacts) and RAMOSE [@Daquino2021] are two of the most notable ones.
+For an extensive review of other related work, a recent survey on API approaches for knowledge graphs [@Espinoza2021].

 # Acknowledgements